 - the processes of weathering weakens the cliff, making it more susceptible to failure

-- Recent wet weather has added more water into the cliff from above such that grain support is weakened in the Bridport Sand Formation (see Geology below) thereby increasing the likelihood of a landslide occurring.
+- recent wet weather added more water into the cliff from above, so that grain support was weakened in the Bridport Sand Formation (see Geology section) thereby increasing the likelihood of a landslide occurring

-The rock fall deposit was 30 m long, 20 m wide and 10 m high, which ran out over a gravel beach.
+The rock fall deposit was 30 m long, 20 m wide and 10 m high and ran out over a gravel beach.

 The cliffs at Burton Bradstock mostly comprise the Bridport Sand Formation, a grey, brownish (weathering to a yellow colour), micaceous silt and fine-grained sandstone with stronger sandstone beds occurring irregularly throughout the succession, typically every metre or so.
-These stronger sandstone beds are more resistant to weathering so protrude from the cliff face as in the photograph (above right).
+These stronger sandstone beds are more resistant to weathering so protrude from the cliff face.